Crest Theatre Foundation: Founding

 Costume production was done in-house, in a store nearby the Crest by Theatre staff, to the designs needed for each play.
 Set construction was done in an 1800s-era, unheated old warehouse near Logan and Gerrard and delivered to the Theatre in time for dress rehearsal.

-The Crest opened its first play on January 5, 1954, with a production of Richard of Bordeaux, starring Chilcott and Murray Davis, directed by Blatchley.
+The Crest opened its first play on January 5, 1954, with a production of Richard of Bordeaux, starring Chilcott, Murray Davis and Patrick Macnee, directed by Blatchley.
 On opening night, the theatre was picketed by a theatre union, claiming that the theatre owners Famous Players were required to hire full-time backstage staff and an orchestra for vaudeville.
 In all, the company staged eleven plays in its first season, playing through June of that year.
 All plays had two-week runs.

 In the fall of 1956, the company preceded its productions with a week of performances by French mime Marcel Marceau.
 These were lucrative for the company and provided a good source of funds for the season ahead.

 In 1957, British author J.B.
 Priestley wrote The Glass Cage for the brothers and premiered it with the company in Toronto.
 The troupe then moved the play to London's West End.
 This was the first all-Canadian troupe to play in London.
 Another notable play was The Three Sisters, directed by Jack Landau and starring Kate Reid, Charmion King, Amelia Hall and Powys Thomas.
 Barry Morse directed Salad Days in 1958, then took the production to New York where it ran off-Broadway for 80 performances.